jandermoreira/quarto-xvolume/README.md

 - The `volume` number must be unique for each volume, of course.

 ## About authors and their photos

-Author files must be in the `authors` folder in the parent folder of all volumes.
+Author description files must be in the `authors` folder in the parent folder of all volumes.

 Each author file must have the following structure:

 ```yaml